verrazzano/docs/content/en/docs/networking/security/net-security.md

 Some of these components, have mesh-related details that are worth noting.

 ### NGINX
-The NGINX Ingress controller listens for HTTPS traffic, and provides ingress into the cluster.
+The NGINX Ingress Controller listens for HTTPS traffic, and provides ingress into the cluster.
 NGINX is configured to do TLS termination of client connections.
 All traffic from NGINX to the mesh services use mTLS, which means that traffic is fully encrypted from the client to the target back-end services.